Brighton to Scotland | Luton Van House Move | Case Study

 Scotland has long banned tenant facing fees for things like referencing and admin.
 England later introduced a similar ban but you may still see different wording on what is and is not chargeable, so check the listing and the law for the country you are in.

-Rent increases and notice
+Rent Increases and Notice

 In Scotland landlords must give longer notice for rent increases and there are formal routes to challenge the amount.
 In England rent increases typically follow Section 13 rules on periodic tenancies with shorter notice.

-Grounds for ending a tenancy
+Grounds for Ending a Tenancy

 Scotland uses a grounds based system for landlords to end a Private Residential Tenancy and the tenant can challenge it at a tribunal.
 In England no fault notices have historically been possible under Section 21 and reform has been under debate, so always check the current rules before you sign.